 First, once you sign the joint return, you are fully responsible for every number that’s in it.
 If your spouse fudges a figure, you’re equally liable for the consequences.
 The University of Denver’s Kevin O’Brien noted that you aren’t responsible for your spouse’s mistakes or deliberate omissions if they happened in the years before you married or if you can prove that you didn’t know about them.

-Also, it might be harder to reach the higher minimum percentages of income necessary to be able to deduct medical or miscellaneous expenses, given the combined income, unless one or both of you had significant expenses.
+Also, it might be harder to reach the higher minimum percentages of income necessary to be able to deduct medical expenses, given the combined income, unless one or both of you had significant expenses.
 And finally, if there’s a garnishment for an unpaid loan or child support against a spouse, a refund could be delayed or blocked, O'Brien said.

 A TurboTax solution for every situation